rxantony/MokaWebHookHandler/README.md

     * Create webHookDeadLetter.dlx exchange.
     * Create webHookEventReceivedQueue with x-dead-letter-exchange=webHookDeadLetter.dlx and bind it to webHookEventReceived exchange.
     * Create webHookEventProcessedQueue and bind it to webHookEventProcessed exchange.
-    * Create webHookDeadLetter.dlq queue and bind it to Create webHookDeadLetter.dlx exchange.
+    * Create webHookDeadLetter.dlq queue and bind it to webHookDeadLetter.dlx exchange.

 * **On Mysql**